We all experienced pain as kids. And we were never the same.

 Inspiration is what I got at the iCONIC tour in Los Angeles a few months ago.
 The iCONIC tour is an incredible, multi-city conference for entrepreneurs.
 A chance to connect, think outside the box and be re-energized by some incredible business leaders and visionaries.
 There were countless moments and interactions that inspired me.
 The one I want to tell you about came from Tony Robbins.

-First of all, Tony Robbins is self taught.
+First of all, Tony Robbins is self-taught.
 He has no formal training.
 That alone was incredibly encouraging to me.
 He has this rasp to his voice.
-It’s like you can hear the wear and tear on his vocal chords from the years of relentlessly sharing his story and encouraging people.
+It’s like you can hear the wear and tear on his vocal cords from the years of relentlessly sharing his story and encouraging people.
 It’s like seeing a retired athlete with a limp.
-You can tell they’ve given everything to pursuing their passion.
+You can tell they’ve given everything to pursue their passion.

 Second, he is a massive dude.
 When you shake hands, his completely envelops yours.
 Imagining him being bullied is almost unfathomable.
 The fact that he’s so big and so gentle made it even more shocking to learn that he had an absolutely horrible childhood.
 His father abandoned him.
 His mom would routinely hold his mouth open and pour dish soap down his throat until he threw up.
 As punishment.
 Seriously.